api3dao/oev-orbit-bot-example/README.md

 something which is often very onerous.
 To make integrating into a target dApp easier, API3 has built a contract that facilitates the "transmutation" of a dAPI (from the concept of transmuting silver to gold).

+**Purpose of Transmutation:**

+- **Simulating Price Changes:** By transmuting the value of a data feed, we can simulate how changes in the price would affect account liquidity.
+This helps in identifying liquidation opportunities without altering the actual market conditions.
+- **Efficient Testing:** It allows for the efficient testing of various scenarios to find the most profitable liquidation opportunities.
+- **Non-Intrusive:** This process is non-intrusive and does not affect the actual state of the blockchain since it's done within a simulated environment.

 The contract's relevant function is quoted below:

 ```solidity